The monodromy pairing for logarithmic 1-motifs: Logarithmic -motifs

 Let $G$ be a logarithmic semiabelian variety and let $G^{\rm alg}$ be its underlying semiabelian variety.
 We define $G^{\rm trop}$ to be the quotient $G/G^{\rm alg}$.
-If the toric part of $G$ is $\Hom(X, \logGm)$, then $G^{\rm trop} = \Hom(X, \logGm/\Gm)$.
+If the toric part of $G$ is $\uHom(X, \logGm)$, then $G^{\rm trop} = \uHom(X, \tropGm)$.

-Suppose that $G$ is a logarithmic semiabelian variety whose toric part has character lattice $X$.
-Let $Y$ be a sheaf of lattices over $S$, and $Y \to G$ be a homomorphism.
-This induces a homomorphism $Y \to G^{\rm trop}$ and therefore a pairing $X \otimes Y \to \logGm/\Gm$, to be denoted $\langle x,y \rangle$ on local sections $x$ of $X$ and $y$ of $Y$.
+Suppose that $G$ is a logarithmic semiabelian variety whose toric part has character lattice~$X$.
+Let $Y$ be a lattice over $S$, and let $Y \to G$ be a homomorphism.
+This induces a homomorphism $Y \to G^{\rm trop}$ and therefore a pairing $X \otimes Y \to \tropGm$, to be denoted $\langle x,y \rangle$ on local sections $x$ of $X$ and $y$ of $Y$.
 This pairing will turn out to be the \emph{logarithmic monodromy pairing}.

 \begin{proposition} For logarithmic $1$-motifs $[G/Y]$ and $[G'/Y']$, the morphisms $[G/Y] \to [G'/Y']$ are the same as the morphisms of complexes $[Y \to G] \to [Y' \to G']$. \end{proposition} \begin{proof} Suppose that $[G/Y] \to [G'/Y']$ is a homomorphism.
 The choices of lift of the composed homomorphism $G \to [G'/Y']$ to $G \to G'$ form a pseudotorsor on $S$ under $\uHom(G,Y')$.
 By Lemma~\ref{lem:discrete-hom-ext}, we have $\uHom(G,Y') = 0$, so lifts are unique if they exist, and the existence of a lift is a local question in $S$.